 - Made by a primitive artist

 In the decorating world, the definition is a bit more subtle but retains the flavor of the formal definition.
 First of all, a primitive piece of furniture or décor is handmade.
 Secondly, a person without formal training or craftsmanship made it.
-Third, most often, a primitive item is utilitarian: furniture, dishware, tools, cooking items.
+Third, most often, a primitive item is utilitarian: furniture, dishware, tools, and cooking items are all considered primitive.
 And lastly, a primitive item is old—generally, old enough to qualify as an antique.
-It’s the combination of age, lack of pretense and practical purpose that gives a primitive item, whether furniture or some other household good, its well-worn, simple appearance, NOT intentional design.
-Primitive is not a style—it’s more a description of age and production method.
+It’s the combination of age, lack of pretense, and practical purpose that gives a primitive item, whether furniture or some other household good, its well-worn, simple appearance, NOT intentional design.
+Primitive is not a style; it’s more a description of age and production method.

 02 of 03